(click to expand) SPC = Scientific Planning Committee

 Is my organization eligible to apply for physician credits?

-You can find all that is required for a complete application package here on our website:
+You can find all that is required for a complete application package on the Prepare and Apply page.

-See the left hand menu for information on accreditation standards and accountability, sponsorship, disclosures, learning objectives, certificates and the latest updates.
+See the application checklist and items listed within the Preparation Phase menu for information on accreditation standards and accountability, sponsorship, disclosures, learning objectives, certificates.

 What are the key accountability requirements?